y7ya/KauReg/README.md

-# Stream Tweet 📺
+# KauReg 🐱‍👤
-> Browser extension that highlights tweets containing live stream. allowing users to easily identify and access live events like sports games or concerts on Twitter.
+> browser extension that helps KAU students in courses registration.

 ToDo:
 * On/off button
-* List streams in separate div
+* link with BetterKAU